Zydak/Vulkan-Path-Tracer/README.md

 Of course I still had to set maximum bounce limit.
 Russian roulette gives no guarantee for ray to be terminated if it just keeps bouncing indefinitely between 100% energy conserving surfaces.
 And there's no place for infinite loops in shaders.
 So the default limit I use is 200 max bounces, after that, ray is terminated no matter how much energy it has left.

-## Volumetrics
+## Participating media

 I implement two distinct types of volumetric rendering in this path tracer:

-1. **Nested volumes** - Volumetrics contained within mesh boundaries
+1. **Nested volumes** - Volumes contained within mesh boundaries
-2. **AABB volumes** - Volumetrics contained within axis-aligned bounding boxes that users can place manually
+2. **AABB volumes** - Volumes contained within axis-aligned bounding boxes that users can place manually

 ### Why Two Separate Approaches?